Skip to main content

 Care Guide

-In agricultural use, sow seed at 15–20 pounds per acre (17–22 kg/ha) in early spring or late summer in full sun on well-drained to moderately moist soil with a pH of 6.0–7.5.
+In agricultural use, sow seed at 15-20 pounds per acre (17-22 kg per ha) in early spring or late summer in full sun on well-drained to moderately moist soil at pH 6.0-7.5.
 Tolerates a wide range of soils from sandy loam to clay loam.
 Established stands tolerate drought, cold (-40°F / -40°C), and moderate salinity.
-Mow or graze to 3–4 inches (8–10 cm) to maintain density.
-In garden or restoration contexts, this species is generally avoided due to its aggressive spreading habit.
-Contains no significant pests or diseases in established stands.
+Mow or graze to 3-4 inches (8-10 cm) to maintain density.
+In garden or restoration contexts, the species is generally avoided due to the aggressive spreading habit and the displacement pressure on native plant communities.
+The species carries no significant pests or diseases in established stands.

 Pruning